Signs of ovulation after giving birth: What new moms need to know

 Urinary luteinizing hormone (LH).
 Around 24–36 hours before you ovulate, your body releases a surge of LH.
 This surge can be detected in your urine using at-home ovulation predictor kits.
 A 2015 Cochrane review looked at studies that had evaluated the effectiveness of monitoring urinary LH levels and found that couples using this technique to time sex had a higher chance of getting pregnant.
 However, a second article reviewing the literature noted that several studies found that not all LH surges are followed by ovulation.
 So, whilst monitoring urinary LH can increase the chances of getting pregnant for some couples, it is not useful for everyone.

 No single method is a 100% accurate predictor—every body is unique and reacts to ovulation differently, so what works for another woman might not work for you.
 Thus, it is recommended to use a combination of methods.
-Paying attention to the possible ovulation symptoms you experience and using an app like Femia to record and track them can help increase your chances of predicting ovulation.
+Paying attention to the possible ovulation symptoms you experience and using a period-tracking app like Femia to record and track them can help increase your chances of predicting ovulation.

 👉Find out more: Understanding ovulation symptoms: Mood changes explained